fabriziotappero/go_cheatsheet/README.md

 </details>

 ## Credits

+The original version of this repo is [a8m's github repo](https://github.com/a8m/golang-cheat-sheet).
 Most example code taken from [A Tour of Go](http://tour.golang.org/), which is an excellent introduction to Go.
 If you're new to Go, do that tour.
 Seriously.

 ## Go in a Nutshell